andrewtdunn/andrewtdunn.github.io/README.md

 [Deployed Project](http://andrewtdunn.github.io/)

-To test the Google Page Insights of a deployed dist project - [Google Page Insights](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fandrewtdunn.github.io%2F&tab=mobile)
+To test the Google Page Insights of a deployed project - [Google Page Insights](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fandrewtdunn.github.io%2F&tab=mobile)

 Note: this is the development branch.
 The master branch only includes the contents of the dist folder.